BrentLagesse/YeastAnalysisTool/README.md

 # YeastAnalysisTool

+You need to make sure git, virtualenv, and python3 are installed.

-For usage on a Mac, do the following.
+For usage on a Mac, do the following in a terminal.

 git clone https://github.com/BrentLagesse/YeastAnalysisTool.git

 cd YeastAnalysisTool

 virtualenv venv

 source venv/bin/activate

 pip3 install -r requirements.mac.txt

 mkdir weights

 mkdir outputs

 mkdir outputs/segmented

 Then -- Download this link https://drive.google.com/file/d/1moUKvWFYQoWg0z63F0JcSd3WaEPa4UY7/view?usp=sharing and put it in the weights directory you just made.